 Millennium Wood Box is a family-owned business founded by Miguel Cabrera.
 Miguel and his team hand craft The American cigar boxes in Miami, Florida using basswood that is sustainably and responsibly grown in America.

 Jason Schenck takes pride in his work as one of the leading printers of cigar art.
 His state-of-the-art presses in Central Florida produce cigar labels and bands for many of the leading cigar brands.
 Jason and his team print the art for The American on sustainably-sourced papers produced in America.

 CIGAR MOLDS: HSA CIGAR MOLDS, DADE CITY, FLORIDA

 Nick Cutro’s relationship with the Newman family spans more than 50 years; his uncle was J.C.
 Newman president Eric Newman’s sixth-grade teacher.
 Today, Nick uses precision injection molding technology at his factory in Central Florida to make the cigar molds used in El Reloj for The American and for many other cigar factories in the Dominican Republic, Honduras, and Nicaragua.

 After being hand rolled, The American cigars are aged for six months in the basement aging rooms of El Reloj in order to allow their complex flavors to marry and mature.
 Afterward, they are taken to the factory’s second floor to be inspected and color sorted before being individually banded and placed into protective cellophane tubes by hand.
-The cellophane tubes are made by Technical Packaging in Central Pennsylvania.
+The cellophane tubes are made by Reynolds Packaging in Green Bay, Wisconsin.

 7″ x 47